-The Bridge Way School was founded by The Greater Philadelphia Association of Recovery Education (GPARE) a non-profit organization dedicated to bringing recovery education to the Philadelphia area.
-Bridge Way shares it’s board with GPARE.
+The Bridge Way School was founded by The Greater Philadelphia Association of Recovery Education (GPARE) a non-profit organization dedicated to bringing recovery education to secondary and post-secondary students in the Philadelphia area.
+GPARE and Bridge Way share the Board of Directors.

-Jan Ambrose, Ph.D is Chair and Associate Professor of the Finance Department and Risk Management and Insurance Program at La Salle University in Philadelphia.
+Jan Ambrose, Ph.D, Treasurer, is Chair and Associate Professor of the Finance Department and Risk Management and Insurance Program at La Salle University in Philadelphia.
 Jan earned her doctorate at The Wharton School of the University of Pennsylvania in 1994 and has enjoyed a rewarding career in academia for over 15 years.
-She strongly believes in the importance of building and contributing to community and lends her expertise on insurance, finance and leadership issues by by serving as Treasurer for the Board of Directors of GPARE and volunteering as a board member of the Swarthmore Co-op, located in Delaware County, PA.
+She strongly believes in the importance of building and contributing to community and lends her expertise on insurance, finance and leadership issues.
+She is a past board member of the Swarthmore Food Co-op, a community-owned food market in Delaware County.

 Rebecca Bonner, M.Ed., MUPP is a founding board member of GPARE as well as its acting Executive Director.
 She has worked with non-profits for over 20 years in secondary and post-secondary education as well as small business development and currently sits on the Advisory Board of the Office of Addiction Services for the city of Philadelphia.
 She earned her Master of Urban Planning and Policy from the University of Illinois at Chicago and her Master of Education from Temple University.
 For seven years, she worked as a middle school division leader and faculty coordinator for an independent Friends school in Philadelphia where she handled day-to-day operations concerning budget, staffing, student discipline and curriculum development.
 Rebecca and her husband live in Swarthmore and have three daughters.